Deploying Ops Manager with NSX-T for Enterprise PKS

 Use the Recent Tasks panel at the bottom of the vCenter dashboard to check the progress of the OVA import and deployment.
 IF the import or deployment is unsuccessful, check the configuration for errors.

-If you initially selected a vDS or vSS network for the Virtual Hardware > Network adapter 1 setting, change the vNIC connection to use the
+(vSphere 6.5 only) If you you initially selected a vDS or vSS network for the Virtual Hardware > Network adapter 1 setting, after the OVA deployment completes successfully, right-click the Ops Manager VM and select Edit Settings.
+Change the vNIC connection to use the

 nsx.LogicalSwitchthat is defined for the PKS Management Plane, for example